-After a comprehensive eye examination and evaluation of suitability for contact lens wear, the doctors and practitioners at the UEC provide the lenses, necessary lens care kits, individual instructions for wear and care and unlimited follow-up visits over a specified period of time.
-The initial visit and examination takes about an hour.
+After a comprehensive eye examination and evaluation of suitability for contact lens wear, the doctor can provide diagnostic lenses, lens care kits, individual instructions for wear and care and the necessary follow-up visits to ensure a proper fit and eye health.

 We offer a variety of contact lens options for our patients.
-There are options for almost everyone, including those with astigmatism and dry eyes.
-Some of the contact lenses we provide include:
+There are options for almost everyone, including:

-Made of slightly flexible plastics that allow oxygen to pass through to the eyes.
+Made of flexible plastics that allow oxygen to pass through to the eyes.

 • Excellent vision